wolfgangj/okami/README.md

 In addition to `dp`, there is also `hp` (the `here` pointer), which is used for compiling and by words like `,` (comma).

-The content of a definition (usually and preferably) begins with the code field.
+The content of a definition (at least if it should be possible to execute it) begins with the code field.
 So the "start address of the definition" field in the dictionary actually contains the CFA (code field address).

 You can use `docol,` and `dodoes,` to make a colon definition or a "does" word.